tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em;">

-- Well for neural audio synthesis we need the inventions of the deep learning era - first an overview of key milestones in deep learning in general
+- Well, for neural audio synthesis we need the inventions of the deep learning era - first an overview of key milestones in deep learning in general
 - In 2013, Variational Autoencoders were introduced - ability to generate new data points by sampling from a learned distribution - the latent distribution
 - Learn in an unsupervised manner to encode input data into a compressed representation and then decode it back to the original input
 - In 2014, Generative Adversarial Networks were proposed - two neural networks competing against each other
 - In 2015, Diffusion models were introduced - iterative denoising process to generate high-quality samples
-- The 2017 was the year Transformers revolutionized sequence modeling with self-attention mechanisms
+- The year 2017 was the year Transformers revolutionized sequence modeling with self-attention mechanisms
 - In 2021, CLIP demonstrated the power of multi-modal learning by connecting images and text
 - Two encoders that map images and text into a shared latent space - by using contrastive learning the images and text are mapped close to each other in the latent space
 - It could for example classify images, without ever being trained on that specific task